mpinardi/cucumber-performance/README.md

 * Ramp Up/Down
 * Data replacing
 * Random Wait
-* Reporting
-* Junit XML export
+* Statistics
+* Console reporting
+And creates a number of outputs
+* Data Points (csv)
+* JUnit Report
 * Logging
+* Summary Report
+* Taurus Final Stats

 It uses a new type of script called Salad.
-Salad is a reimplementation of Cucumber Gherkin with the focus on performance simulations.
+Salad is a re-implementation of Cucumber Gherkin with the focus on performance simulations.

 ```
 Plan: Bar visit